Hel (album)

-Hel is the eighth studio album by the Faroese Viking/folk metal band Týr which was released by Metal Blade Records on 8 March 2019.
-On 10 January 2019, the group streamed a single titled "Fire and Flame", which predates the album, and was included in it two months later.
+Hel is the eighth studio album by Faroese folk metal band Týr, released by Metal Blade Records on 8 March 2019.

-Release
+Promotion and release

-Hel was released in 2019, six years after Týr released their seventh album, Valkyrja.
+Hel was released in 2019, six years after the band's seventh album, Valkyrja.
+On 10 January 2019, the group streamed a single titled "Fire and Flame", which predated the album and was included in it two months later.

 Production for the album was long due to the band's tours with Children of Bodom in North America and participation with 70000 Tons of Metal while on a cruise.

-Reception
+Critical reception

 Andrea Caccese of Folk 'n' Rock called Hel a "dynamic, pristine character, which combines lush, sophisticated structures, with the classic fury and unapologetic energy of metal".
 She also added that "fans of the band will be delighted with [it]", calling Hel an "excellent album" and an "amazing opportunity for new fans to get to discover a fantastic band with a unique flavor".